Project-Counter/cop5/source/04-reports/02-database-reports.rst

 Filters and Attributes
 """"""""""""""""""""""

-The following table presents the values that can be chosen for the Database Master Report and that are pre-set for the Standard Views.
+The following table presents the values that can be chosen for the Database Report and that are pre-set for the Standard Views of the Database Report.
 If a filter is not included in the request, the default applies.
 For the Standard Views an empty cell indicates that the filter is not applied.

-Table 4.g (below): Filters/Attributes for Database Master Report and Standard Views
+Table 4.g (below): Filters/Attributes for Database Report and Standard Views of the Database Report

 .. only:: latex